ebanner/archive-youtube-playlist/README.md

 # 🚛 archive-youtube-playlist

-Move all videos from my Watch Next playlist to my Archive playlist
+Garbage collect videos from my Watch Next playlist

 ## Description

-This script will periodically garbage collect videos from my Watch Next playlist.
+This script will periodically move videos from my Watch Next playlist to my Archive playlist.

 ## See also